salamanetwork/tutocpp20/README.md

     - AI Keeps Its Eyes On You, But It Will Never Ever Beats You 😜.
     - Python For Smart People.
 Let's Face The Truth "I Am Not!", But I Am Seeking Professionalism 😂.
     - Love Myself Before Seeking Someone Loves Me 🤪.
+    - ctrl+s: Saves Lives Every One Line Of Code, But It's Destroying The Keyboards 🖕.

 ## Utilities: